erroronline1/caro/readme.md

 * full approval check
 * pending approval check

-Using these methods is mandatory. (./api/_utility.php) Deviations are allowed only in extending access to *admin*, scenarios lacking a logged in user (login page) or limiting access for
+Using these methods is mandatory. (./api/_utility.php) Deviations are allowed only in extending access to *admin*, scenarios lacking a logged in user or limiting access for
 * *supervisors* having access to assigned organizational unit content only
 * *groups* not having access to recording